matsest/parse-xrd/README.md

 with all the (2theta,counts)-values in the file.

+It is also possible to use a wildcard to parse all valid files in a given directory, e.g.

+    $ parse-xrd.py *.uxd

+which again will create output files with individual names.

 For ease of use, add the folder destination to your $PATH, so you can use it in any directory.